Last updated on July 6th, 2019

 They’re an easy snack to make and perfect for hiking.
 Customize them to your likes (sea salt and paprika is tasty) and bring a bag for each kid.
 They can nibble and crunch while they snack!

-Don’t forget to pin these healthy hiking snack ideas- perfect for kids!
+Don’t forget to pin these healthy hiking snacks- kid approved!

-Along with water, having healthy, portable and tasty hiking snack ideas in your arsenal is pretty crucial to a good trip.
-Keep your kids fueled and ready to go by giving them great nutrients in tasty snacks.
+Along with water, having healthy, portable and tasty snacks in your arsenal is pretty crucial to a good trip.
+Keep your kids fueled and ready to go by giving them great nutrients with the best healthy hiking snacks.